Japanese Culture and Traditions– category –

 Japanese Culture and Traditions

-The Liberalization of the Haircuts of Japanese High School Baseball Players
+The Changing Haircut Rules in Japanese High School Baseball

 In Japan, baseball is still the most popular sport, and the national high school baseball championship (Koshien) is a popular seasonal sport event.
 It has a long history of about 100 years.
 The shaved head of high school players is one of the traditions, funnily enough. -